Registration and log in

-Yes, you can move to the next page without answering all the questions.
-Audit teams assigned for each section can start working on each section simultaneously.
-Their responses can be saved by clicking on the button: Save and resume later, and when the team gets the information, they can respond.
+No, you cannot move to the next page without answering all the questions.
+If audit teams assigned for each section want to start working on each section simultaneously, the audit questionnaire can be downloaded from the audit portal (top right, below the red band).
 BUT, please note, you can submit only after you complete ALL sections.
 The system will not accept incomplete reports.
 Incomplete reports will not be rated or considered for the GSP Awards.

 You may be seeing a cached version.
 Please log out and log in again.
 Then, click on reload (F5).
 You should able to move to another section.
 If the problem persists, please mail us at email@example.com.

 If your school wants to get certified for its resource efficiency by CSE or / and compete for the Green Schools Awards, the school will have to complete all activities within the stipulated time.
-Beginning this year, if any section is incomplete, then the school will not be able to qualify for either rating or the GSP Awards.
+If any section is incomplete, then the school will not be able to qualify for either rating or the GSP Awards.

 No, all sections will have to be completed and then submitted.
 Incomplete audit reports will not be accepted.

 36. How much time should be allotted to each activity or a section, say, Air?

 The time allotted per activity or a section is at the discretion of the team.
 There are some activities that can be completed quickly, but some tasks have to be monitored over a period of time.
 Its highly recommended that each team reviews the chapter they are responsible for, identifies tasks that can be easily done and develop an action plan to tackle tasks that could take time.
 As said earlier, there are no complex calculations this time!

 37. What can be the number of staff and students in each team?